 Tip: Green Corners Farm (the official floral supplier for the Canadian Tulip Festival) also has a show garden where you can admire 10,000 tulips, daffodils and hyacinths.

 Garden Promenade tour

-Can’t get enough of tulips, flowers and other horticulture magic?
-Follow the Garden Promenade’s self-guided tour or join one of their guided excursions to see 40 of the region’s beautiful, public gardens.
+Can’t get enough of flowers and horticulture?
+Follow the Garden Promenade’s self-guided tour or join one of their guided excursions to see more than 75 of the region’s beautiful, public gardens.
 Sites include the rooftop at the Canadian War Museum, indoor and outdoor spaces at the National Gallery of Canada, expansive land at the Central Experimental Farm, the grounds of Rideau Hall, and much more.

 Tip: If the weather isn’t cooperating, visit indoor gardens such as the National Gallery of Canada’s Garden Court and the Central Experimental Farm’s tropical greenhouse.

 As the official gardener of Canada’s capital, the National Capital Commission provides helpful tulip viewing tools.
 You can use their interactive tulip map to see the tulip locations mentioned above and discover many more.
 And since tulips are dependent on weather conditions, consult the Tulip Meter for a general sense of the blooming status in the region.